scott-fryxell/jumpoff/public/index.md

 ## Social Networking On The Edge
-March 22nd 2019
+March 22nd, 2019

 I am a full stack web application engineer.
 The bulk of my career has been spent working with startups.
 I have been immersed in software development, the arts, and counterculture for 20 years, and am successful in technology because I execute.

 With this perspective, I offer authenticity and a highly creative environment for the people that I work with to explore problems and make decisions.
 I am looking for a team focused on elegant solutions executed to the highest possible standards.

 I have mentored, hired and built long lasting teams with minimal resources.
 My soft skills are highly developed and I can connect closely with diverse purpose driven organizations.

 My most recent technical project, Realness.online, is a local events-based social network.
 Realness lets you socialize without having to worry about the software manipulating your vanity.
 User information is stored on the device, saving only posts and a simple profile on the network.
 Secure by design, It is also serverless, responsive, and progressive.
 Realness is designed to be launched from the home screen and runs as fast as a native application.
 Realness has no revenue share obligations, also by design.

-Data is described in semantic html and objects are brought into javascript via [Item.js](https://github.com/scott-fryxell/realness/blob/master/src/modules/Item.js).
-It is based on the the [microdata](https://www.w3.org/TR/microdata/) format.
+Data is described in semantic HTML and objects are brought into javascript via [Item.js](https://github.com/scott-fryxell/realness/blob/master/src/modules/Item.js).
+It is based on the [microdata](https://www.w3.org/TR/microdata/) format.

 I use Item.js to populate VUE objects in the UI and [Storage.js](https://github.com/scott-fryxell/realness/blob/master/src/modules/Storage.js) to save them to local storage.
 Item.js and Storage.js together are my answer to flux and Vuex.
 Javascript functions as a controller preserving MVC pattern.
 All Models are described in HTML.

 Activity, Posts, Profile, Avatar, Relationships, Events, Posters have all been successfully modeled using Storage.js and Item.js and I haven't been experiencing the pain that most Single Page Apps experience as their applications grow more complex.

-Realness doesn't store relationship information on the server so a person's feed is created on the client.
+Realness doesn't store relationship information on the server, so a person's feed is created on the client.
 [Feed.js](https://github.com/scott-fryxell/realness/blob/master/src/views/Feed.vue) makes heavy use of HTTP2 streams.
 I am able to pull potentially hundreds of files into the client as one query.
 It's an interesting algorithm that loads up to date profile and post information from a simple list of phone numbers.
-Feed is performant  (sorting the feed by date is currently averaging 5 miliseconds) and has plenty of headroom for optimization as the user base grows.
+Feed is performant  (sorting the feed by date is currently averaging 5 milliseconds) and has plenty of headroom for optimization as the user base grows.

 [Typography.styl](https://github.com/scott-fryxell/realness/blob/master/src/style/typography.styl) is the UI foundation for realness.
 It sets up a baseline look and feel that allows me to add UI elements and trust they will align in a consistent and natural way.
 Text is readable and flows well: there is heavy use of a [mixin](https://github.com/scott-fryxell/realness/blob/master/src/style/mixins/between.styl) I wrote that uses the slope intercept form to scale UI elements to the display size (font size, line length, form inputs, images, menus etc).

 # Realness
-January, 01 2019
+January 01 2019

 It's just, I hate it when rich kids win and everyone just assumes they know better.